pistasjis/Griefficient/readme.md

 ![](griefficient.gif)

 ## Install
+### repl.it (recommended)
+There is a [repl.it available here](https://replit.com/@Odyssey346/Griefficient?v=1)!
+All you have to do is fork it, go to the Secrets tab and add your Shodan API key to the GRIEFFICIENT_API_KEY secret.

+This is perfect if you do not want to install Node.js for a simple project like this, or if you are unable to do so.

+I cannot guarantee that I'll update it all the time, and I am not exactly sure how repl.it works (because I'm not that sort of dev).

+If you have an issue regarding it, do not add a comment.
+I do not read repl.it comments, and I will ignore them.
+[Go make an issue on GitHub instead.](https://github.com/Odyssey346/Griefficient/issues)
 ### NPM package
 You can install it as a global NPM package by running this command:
 ``npm i -g griefficient``